Anshuman26277/dark-web-leak-monitor-simulator/README.md

 # 🔐 Dark Web Data Leak Monitoring Simulator

-## 📌 Project Overview
+## 📌 Overview

-The **Dark Web Data Leak Monitoring Simulator** is a cybersecurity project designed to simulate how organizations detect and analyze sensitive data leaks from the dark web.
+The **Dark Web Data Leak Monitoring Simulator** is a cybersecurity-focused web application that simulates how organizations detect, analyze, and respond to sensitive data leaks originating from the dark web.

-It uses **machine learning**, **pattern matching**, and **data analysis techniques** to identify potential risks and classify exposed data.
+Dark web leak platforms are commonly used by cybercriminals to publish stolen data such as credentials, financial records, and personal information ([CloudSek][1]).
+This project demonstrates how such leaks can be identified and risk-assessed using modern techniques.

 ---

+## 🎯 Objective

+* Simulate detection of leaked sensitive data
+* Analyze potential risks associated with exposed information
+* Demonstrate how cybersecurity systems respond to data breaches
+* Provide a learning platform for dark web monitoring concepts

+---

 ## 🚀 Features

-* 🔍 Detects leaked data using ML model
+* 🔍 Leak detection using dataset matching
+* 🤖 Machine Learning-based risk prediction
-* 📊 Risk scoring system for exposed data
+* 📊 Risk scoring system
-* 📁 Dataset-based simulation of dark web leaks
-* 🌐 User-friendly web interface (Flask)
+* 🌐 Web interface built with Flask
-* ⚡ Fast prediction using trained model
+* ⚡ Fast and efficient data processing

 ---